-In general, mortgage lenders recommend that you purchase a home that is no more than two-and-a-half times your gross annual income, your income before any tax deductions.
+In general, mortgage lenders recommend that you purchase a home that is no more than 2.5 times your gross annual income, your income before any tax deductions.

-Of course, that is a relatively simplistic formula that doesn't take into account other factors.
-You might make $50,000 but have few other debts.
+Of course, that is a relatively simple formula that doesn't consider other factors.
+For example, you might make $50,000 but have few other debts.
 Maybe you do not have any credit card debt and are not burdened with student loan debt.
-You will be in a much better position to afford a more expensive home than someone making the same amount of money as you, but with overwhelming student loan and auto payments and high credit card bills.
+You will be in a much better position to afford a more expensive home than someone making the same amount of money as you, but with overwhelming student loans and auto payments, and high credit card bills.

 Mortgage lenders will look at your entire financial picture to determine how much money to lend you.

 That includes both your monthly income and your monthly debts.
-In fact, lenders rely on two ratios -- the front-end and back-end ratios - to determine how large of a mortgage payment you can afford.
+Lenders rely on two ratios -- the front-end and back-end ratios -- to determine how large of a mortgage payment you can afford.

 Of course, you can increase the affordability of your mortgage loan by coming up with a more substantial down payment.
-The more money you can put to a down payment, the smaller your mortgage loan will be, and the lower your monthly payment will be.
+The more money you can put into a down payment, the smaller your mortgage loan will be, and the lower your monthly payment.

 Most conventional lenders today require that you put down at least 5 percent of your home's purchase price.
-Down payment requirements will vary though, based on your credit history and other factors.
+However, down payment requirements will vary based on your credit history and other factors.

-According to the National Association of Realtors, statistics for 2017 indicate that with more and more first-time homebuyers entering the market, down payments percentages have decreased, with fewer home buyers putting down 6 percent or less.
+According to the National Association of Realtors, statistics for 2020 indicate that with more and more first-time homebuyers entering the market, down payments percentages have decreased, with home buyers putting down an average of 6 percent.
 For a house with a $200,000 purchase price, that would come out to a down payment of $12,000.
-If you take out a mortgage loan insured by the Federal Housing Administration, though, you will need a down payment of just 3-and-a-half percent depending on your three-digit credit score.
+If you take out a mortgage loan insured by the Federal Housing Administration, though, you will need a down payment of just 3.5 percent, depending on your credit score.
 For a house with a $200,000 purchase price, that comes out to a down payment of $7,000.

-Of course, even if you can afford a specific house, and you have the money for a down payment, you might not qualify for a mortgage loan.
+Of course, even if you can afford a specific house and have the money for a down payment, you might not qualify for a mortgage loan.
 That is because lenders today rely heavily on your three-digit credit score when determining who gets mortgage money and at what interest rate.

-If you have a credit history filled with missed credit card and car payments, your credit score will drop.
-If you have filed for bankruptcy or suffered through a housing foreclosure, your three-digit score will plummet.
+Your credit score will drop if you have a credit history filled with missing credit card payments and auto payments.
+In addition, if you have filed for bankruptcy or suffered through a housing foreclosure, your credit score will plummet.
 Your score will also suffer if you have mountains of credit card debt.

-However, if you have made wise financial decisions, and you have paid your bills on time, your credit score should be solid.
-In general, lenders reserve their best interest rates for borrowers who have FICO credit scores of 740 or higher.
+However, if you make wise financial decisions and pay your bills on time, your credit score should be solid.
+In general, lenders reserve their best interest rates for borrowers with FICO credit scores of 740 or higher.